 Homework: There are 3 homework assignments that give hands-on experience with techniques discussed in class.
 All assignments involve coding in Python and working with sizable datasets (often large enough that for debugging purposes, you should subsample the data).
-We will use standard Python machine learning libraries such as SCIKIT-LEARN and PYTORCH.
+We will use standard Python machine learning libraries such sklearn and PyTorch.
 Despite the three homework assignments being of varying difficulty, they are equally weighted.
 Homework assignments are submitted in Canvas.